Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 Running one of these tasks automatically triggers the launch of all test tasks from merging module and the modules specified in it as kover dependencies.

-To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the corresponded project](TODO).
+To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the corresponded project](#exclusion-of-test-tasks).

+#### Example
+The full example for multi-module Kotlin JVM project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/jvm/merged).

 #### Adding verification rules